 Wells Fargo vs. Bank of America: Rates

 Both Wells Fargo and Bank of America offer their customers incredibly convenient access to their accounts.
-Thousands of branches and ATMs throughout the world paired with online and mobile banking allows you to deposit, withdraw or simply check on your money virtually anywhere.
+Thousands of branches and ATMs throughout the world paired with online and mobile banking allow you to deposit, withdraw or simply check on your money virtually anywhere.
 However, if you’re expecting high-earning interest rates, neither Wells Fargo nor Bank of America will be the bank for you.
-Their rates very rarely surpass 1%.
+Their rates vary and rarely surpass 1%.
 You’ll also want to be wary of the fees these banks charge and the minimums they may require.
 That way you can avoid any unnecessary surprise charges.

 - Since your bank houses your assets and funds, you’ll want to make sure you trust the bank completely.
 Do you feel comfortable with its customer service?
 Is it FDIC-insured?
 These are questions to ask before choosing a bank.